MmCopyVirtualMemory/Veh/README.md

 * It requires analysis of the VEH itself and may confuse a lot of reverse engineers.

 Cons:
 * This can be somewhat difficult to implement, especially without modification of a linker or compiler.
+* Often time stack pointer adjustment occurs at the start of the function and the div will jump before it resets leaving the stack mangled.
 * A successful implementation of this might include: Handcrafted assembly or functions split into various branches and use this instead of jmp or call.